 A member of The Church of Jesus Christ should strive to grow in wisdom and knowledge and righteousness, and thereby becoming more like Christ.
-One way to accomplish this is to read the word of God, which is contained in the Holy Bible (King James Version) and The Book of Mormon.
-By taking the time to read scripture, a member becomes in tune to the things of God and His plan for his or her life.
+One way to strive is to read God's word, the Holy Bible (King James Version) and The Book of Mormon.
+Through reading scripture, a member will become in tune to things important to God, and His plan for his or her life.

-Developing a routine of reading the scriptures and church literature is a good habit to create.
+Developing a routine of reading scripture and church literature is a good habit to create.
 The Church of Jesus Christ has a vast amount of literature to encourage and support a person in his or her life's journey.
 This literature can be obtained on the Church web site. https://thechurchofjesuschrist.org/media/books/